What are the Different Types of Burettes?

-- Re-direct Reagents via Recirculation Mode: The instrument is equipped with Recirculation Mode feature, which helps prevent loss of reagents while purging and facilitate bubble-free dispensing.
+- Re-direct Reagents via Recirculation Mode: The instrument is equipped with a Recirculation Mode feature, which helps prevent the loss of reagents while purging and facilitating bubble-free dispensing.

 - Operate Seamlessly with Motor Control: Motor operated piston enables easy and accurate titration experiments.
 In addition to being convenient, it eliminates human error associated with manually operated burettes.

 - Save Results: The E-Burette has the option to get connected to a computer, and thus, has the capability to store approximately 20 results for future reference.